📢 Get 50% off shorts when you buy gloves (automatically applied)

 Types of Hand Wraps Available

 Traditional cotton hand wraps feature a non-elastic material measuring 180 inches in length with a velcro closure.
 Mexican-style wraps incorporate elastic properties for enhanced flexibility during movement.
-Gel wraps offer a quick-wear alternative with padded protection zones across knuckles wrist areas.
+Gel wraps offer a quick-wear alternative with padded protection zones across knuckles and wrist areas.

 Hand wrap options include:

-• Cotton wraps: Durable 108-inch to 180-inch lengths for maximum coverage
+- Cotton wraps: Durable 108-inch to 180-inch lengths for maximum coverage

-• Mexican-style elastic: Stretchy material with 180-inch length for flexible support
+- Mexican-style elastic: Stretchy material with 180-inch length for flexible support

-• Gel-padded wraps: Slip-on design with built-in padding zones
+- Gel-padded wraps: Slip-on design with built-in padding zones

-• Inner gloves: Quick-wear alternatives with minimal protection
+- Inner gloves: Quick-wear alternatives with minimal protection

 Key Benefits of Using Hand Wraps